fbpx

 Views of Santorini from Volcano view hotel

 Mykonos is much flatter than Santorini, making it more assessable for people with mobility problems.
 The main town in Mykonos is called ‘Chora’, Hora or Mykonos Town, with seven windmills landmarked on a small hill.
-The windmills are for Mykonos, like the Eiffel tower for Paris.
+The windmills are for Mykonos, like the Eiffel Tower for Paris.

-This is where hundreds of Instagrammers assemble during golden hour daily to get the perfect IG shot.
+This is where hundreds of Instagrammers assemble during golden hour to get the perfect IG shot.
 I almost want to caution you to forget those perfect shots, as thousands of people are lining up just before sunset at the windmills and Little Venice.

 Where is the most scenic part of Mykonos?